 “Passivity” refers to a lack of response, resistance, or initiative in a situation, often showing acceptance or inactivity. - Is passivity the same as calmness?

-No, calmness is a state of peacefulness or self-control, while passivity often suggests inaction or lack of will to engage. - What causes passivity in people?
+No. Calmness is a state of peacefulness or self-control, while passivity usually implies inaction or a lack of will to engage. - What causes passivity in people?

-Passivity can result from fear, trauma, lack of confidence, learned behavior, or cultural norms that discourage assertiveness. - Can passivity be a problem?
+Passivity can result from fear, trauma, lack of confidence, learned behavior, burnout, or cultural and workplace norms that discourage assertiveness. - Can passivity be a problem?

-Yes, excessive passivity can lead to missed opportunities, poor communication, or being taken advantage of in relationships or work. - How can someone overcome passivity?
+Yes.
+Excessive passivity can lead to missed opportunities, poor communication, and being taken advantage of in relationships or work. - How can someone overcome passivity?

-Building self-confidence, practicing assertive communication, setting goals, and seeking support can help reduce passivity over time.
+Building self-confidence, practicing assertive communication, setting clear goals, and seeking support (coach, therapist, or mentoring) can help reduce passivity over time.